Baich History, Family Crest & Coats of Arms

 Early History of the Baich family

-Another 289 words (21 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Baich History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baich research.
+Another 145 words (10 lines of text) covering the years 1510, 1600, 1616, 1661 and 1671 are included under the topic Early Baich History in all our PDF Extended History products and printed products wherever possible.

 Baich Spelling Variations